 Make the stuffing

-Step 2 – Make the stuffing for the filling of your tofu roast.
+Step 2 – Prepare the stuffing for your tofu roast’s filling.
 Use vegan stovetop stuffing or cauliflower stuffing to make it gluten-free.

 Step 3 – In a large measuring container, add 3/4 cup chickpea flour, then slowly stir in 1 cup vegan broth and mix it until smooth.
-Add 3 tablespoons nutritional yeast, 2 tablespoons oil, 1 tablespoon Bragg’s Liquid Aminos, 4 teaspoons poultry seasoning, 3/4 teaspoon salt, 1/2 teaspoon garlic powder, and 1/2 teaspoon onion powder then stir well again and let it sit for 5 minutes.
+Add 3 tablespoons of nutritional yeast, 2 tablespoons of oil, 1 tablespoon of Bragg’s Liquid Aminos, 4 teaspoons of poultry seasoning, 3/4 teaspoon of salt, 1/2 teaspoon of garlic powder, and 1/2 teaspoon of onion powder, then stir well again and let it sit for 5 minutes.

 A large measuring cup filled with chickpea flour, broth and spices that has been mixed together.